aws-samples/medical-transcription-analysis/README.md

 * Google Chrome web browser

+If you have not already, configure the aws cli to interact with AWS services using ```aws configure ```.
-To deploy using this approach, you must first set several values inside the package.json file in the source folder.
+To deploy using this approach, you must first set a few values inside the package.json file in the app folder.

-* Set your deployment region in the stack->region property, replacing "%%REGION%%".
-Unlike the regular CICD deploy, this approach will not pull the AWS region from your current AWS profile.
+* Set your AWS deployment region in the stack->region property, replacing "%%REGION%%".

+ **Note** MTA is supported in AWS Regions where Amazon Transcribe Medical and Amazon Comprehend Medical are available.
+For more information, check out the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)
 * Enter your email into the email property, replacing "%%USER_EMAIL%%"

 Now switch to the app directory, and use yarn to deploy the solution:
 ```